 A Grade Point Average of 2.5 or above for the master's is required for graduation.
 Students must fulfill all financial obligations to WMU and file a petition to graduate before the middle of February to be eligible to receive a degree in June.
-A graduate ministry project for all master's degree level is required.
-M.Div students must pass a comprehensive Bible exam before graduation.
+A graduate ministry project for all master's degree levels is required.
+MDiv students must pass a comprehensive Bible exam before graduation.